Bradley Byrne: Health care

 In 2015, Byrne was the chief sponsor of Republican legislation to repeal the Affordable Care Act.
 In 2017, he promoted Republican proposals to dismantle the ACA, and voted for a January 2017 budget resolution to repeal the ACA.
 Byrne also voted for the American Health Care Act, the Republican repeal-and-replace legislation, in May 2017.

 Homeland security

-In 2015, Bryne co-sponsored a bill that would have limited transfer of Guantanamo prisoners to the United States or other countries.
+In 2015, Byrne co-sponsored a bill that would have limited transfer of Guantanamo prisoners to the United States or other countries.

 Immigration

 In 2015, Byrne sponsored bills to ban the admission of any Syrian people into the United States.
 Byrne supported President Donald Trump's 2017 executive order temporarily banning citizens of seven Muslim-majority countries from entering the U.S.

 During the federal government shutdown of 2018–19, Byrne voted against proposals to fund the government without appropriations for a border wall.
-He voted against legislation that sought to terminate an emergency declaration that diverted funds to the border wall, and voted to sustain Trump's veto of the legislation.
+He voted against legislation that sought to terminate an emergency declaration that diverted funds to the border wall and voted to sustain Trump's veto of the legislation.